Skip to content

 Connection Map

-Once assets are documented, you can create Connections between them to visualize network flows and dependencies.
-See Connection Map.
+Once assets are documented, you can create Connections (Server to Server or Multi-server) between them to visualize network flows and dependencies.
+The Connection Map renders these as an interactive graph with role-based vertical tiers for an architecture-style view.

 Quick Reference